 Personalize Your Pitch

 If possible, try and find out who is receiving your pitch.
-Is it the , or an editor, or someone else entirely?
+Are you pitching to the , an editor, or someone else entirely?

 Do Your Research

-The key to getting your pitch accepted is by first doing your research.
+The first thing to remember is that the key to getting your pitch accepted is by doing your research.

-You should familiarize yourself with the publisher's guidelines as well as the already on the website.
+Also, you should familiarize yourself with the publisher's submission guidelines as well as the already on the website.

-Don't pitch a topic that's already published or covered in-depth on the website, because you probably won't get accepted.
+If possible don't pitch a topic that's already been published or covered in-depth on the website, because you probably won't get accepted.

 What articles or headlines get the most comments and shares?
 If you can emulate the most popular , you'll have an advantage with your pitch.